Program for the Archiving of Science and Technology (PAST)

 Grant amount and number of grants

-The awards will range from Rs 6,00,000 (six lakhs) to Rs 10,00,000 (ten lakhs), which will be spent over a period of up to 12 months.
+The awards will be up to Rs 10,00,000 (ten lakhs) and typically range from Rs 6,00,000 (six lakhs) to Rs 10,00,000 (ten lakhs), which will be spent over a period of up to 12 months.
 The program will award between 8 to 12 projects.
 The grant award will be subject to a 10% tax deduction for grants made to individuals and non-governmental organisations.
 For details on use of funds, see the section on funding allocation.

 Project Eligibility